-The list below is in order of popularity based on visitor numbers in 2010 or latest available numbers in the case of the London Eye and Madame Tussauds.
+The list below is in order of popularity based on the latest available visitor numbers.

-For accessibility information see Top 10 London Attractions Accessibility
+For accessibility information see our Attractions Accessibility page

 Natural History Museum

 The EDF Energy London Eye is a major feature of London's skyline.
-It is the world's highest observation wheel, with 32 capsules, each weighing 10 tonnes, and holding up to 25 people.
-Climb aboard for a breathtaking experience, with unforgettable views of more than 55 of London's most famous landmarks – all in just 30 minutes!Find Prices
+It boasts some of London's best views from its 32 capsules, each weighing 10 tonnes and holding up to 25 people.
+Climb aboard for a breathtaking experience, with an unforgettable perspective of more than 55 of London's most famous landmarks – all in just 30 minutes!Find Prices

-From the future of space travel to asking that difficult question, "Who am I?", the Science Museum makes your brain perform Olympic-standard mental gymnastics.
-See, touch and experience the major scientific advances of the last 300 years; don't forget the awesome Imax cinema.
+From the future of space travel to asking that difficult question: "who am I?", the Science Museum makes your brain perform Olympic-standard mental gymnastics.
+See, touch and experience the major scientific advances of the last 300 years; and don't forget the awesome Imax cinema.
 Entry is free but some exhibitions require tickets.

 Victoria and Albert Museum

-The V&A celebrates art and design with 3,000 years worth of amazing artefacts from around the world.
-A real treasure trove of goodies, you never know what you'll discover next: furniture, paintings, sculpture, metalwork, and textiles, the list goes on and on… Entry is free but special exhibitions require tickets.
+The V&A celebrates art and design with 3,000 years' worth of amazing artefacts from around the world.
+A real treasure trove of goodies, you never know what you'll discover next: furniture, paintings, sculpture, metalwork and textiles; the list goes on and on… Entry is free but special exhibitions require you to purchase tickets.